 Mmmm, bloodwine!
 Nothing like bloodwine to warm up your October nights.
 This Klingon dish is traditionally served warm after it's been mixed with sugar.
 Sure, obtaining the actual blood for this drink might be difficult — and would probably cost you some vegan friends — but there are plenty of blood-free recipes out there for you.
 Just add as many packets of unsweetened cherry Kool-Aid as you can.

 No party would be complete without Romulan ale.
-Reprtedly, it can cause instant drunkeness and it's famously high alchohol content gives it a vivid blue color.
+Reportedly, it can cause instant drunkenness and its famously high alcohol content gives it a vivid blue color.
 Curious to try?
 You don't have to trek the stars to find this potent drink.
-The internet can bring these recipes a but closer to home.
+The internet can bring these recipes a bit closer to home.
 Check it out here.